kachunkachunk/fix_chrome_app_desktop_file/README.md

 The script will automatically prompt the installation of `xdotool`, if needed.
-To-do: Make this work nicely for .deb and .rpm-based distributions.
+Possible to-do: Make this work nicely for .deb and .rpm-based distributions.

 # Example